Leonard W. Murray: Legacy

-He continued to be recognised in the Royal Canadian Navy, where the Admiral L.W.
+Murray continued to be recognised in the Royal Canadian Navy, where the Admiral L.W.
 Murray Trophy for Gunnery Proficiency was awarded annually at least until the early 1970s.
-Since Murray's death, a number of commemorative steps have been taken, including the ceremonial naming in his honour of the Canadian Naval Operations School (CFNOS) building at CFB Halifax on 6 September 1985.
+Since Murray's death, several commemorative steps have been taken, including the ceremonial naming in his honour of the Canadian Naval Operations School (CFNOS) building at CFB Halifax on 6 September 1985.
 A collection of his medals and related naval artifacts are displayed in the Murray Building in Halifax, and he is featured in standing exhibitions on the Battle of the Atlantic at the Juno Beach Centre and the Canadian War Museum, as well as highlighted on the official website of the Canadian Armed Forces.
 A statue of Murray was unveiled at the Battle of the Atlantic ceremonies in Ottawa in 2013.

 On the civilian side, a Maritimes Branch of the Royal Canadian Naval Association was named after Admiral Murray, as well as the New Glasgow Branch of the Royal Canadian Sea Cadet Corps (disbanded in 2020).
 Admiral Murray was designated a National Historic Person in 1977, and on 26 July 1980 was commemorated with a Parks Canada plaque in Pictou Landing, where he grew up.

 Another memorial was placed in his honour in Pictou on 14 October 2004.
 Murray's second wife established the Rear Admiral Leonard Warren Murray Bursary at Pictou Academy and, on 16 July 2019, Halifax Regional Council voted to name a street or park in downtown Halifax or near HMC Dockyard in his honour.
 In popular culture, on 1 September 2022, Leonard Murray was created as a character in the online game World of Warships: Legends.